Shelbournator/thoughts/_posts/2025-12-13-next-feature-fallacy.md

 mermaid: true
 ---

+> **The Next Feature Fallacy**
+>
-**The Next Feature Fallacy:** The belief that when there is a gap between a product and customer value, that gap can be closed by expanding the product or shipping another feature.
+> The belief that when there is a gap between a product and customer value, that gap can be closed by expanding the product or shipping another feature.
+{: .prompt-tip }

 The Next Feature Fallacy describes a common mistake in how organisations reason about customer value.